 The Wind VIII project, a 448-turbine, 1,050-megawatt expansion to MidAmerican Energy’s current wind portfolio, comprises

-The Wind VIII project will utilize Siemens’ 2.3-megawatt wind turbines.
-All of the blades for the expansion will be
+The Wind VIII project utilizes Siemens’ 2.3-megawatt wind turbines.
+All of the blades for the expansion are manufactured

-manufactured

-at Siemens’ Fort Madison, Iowa, facility, while the hubs and nacelles will be manufactured at Siemens’ Hutchinson, Kan.,
+at Siemens’ Fort Madison, Iowa, facility, while the hubs and nacelles are manufactured at Siemens’ Hutchinson, Kan.,

 facility.
-The steel towers are being manufactured at various locations in the United States, including
+The steel towers are manufactured at various locations in the United States, including Texas, Colorado and

 Impact on the Economy